Guitar rock legend Eddie Van Halen dies of cancer at 65

 But strains between Roth and the band erupted after their 1984 world tour and Roth left.
 The group then recruited Sammy Hagar as lead singer —some critics called the new formulation “Van Hagar” — and the band went on to score its first No. 1 album with “5150,” More studio albums followed, including “OU812,” “For Unlawful Carnal Knowledge” and “Balance.”
 Hit singles included “Why Can’t This Be Love” and “When It’s Love.”

 Hagar was ousted in 1996 and former Extreme singer Gary Cherone stepped in for the album “Van Halen III,” a stumble that didn’t lead to another album and the quick departure of Cherone.
-Roth would eventually return in 2007 and team up with the Van Halen brothers and Wolfgang Van Halen on bass for a tour, the album “A Different Kind of Truth” and the 2015 album “Tokyo Dome Live in Concert.”
+Roth would eventually return in 2007 and team up with the Van Halen brothers.

-Van Halen’s music has appeared in films as varied as “Superbad,” “Minions” and “Sing” as well as TV shows like “Glee” and “It’s Always Sunny in Philadelphia.”
-Video games such as “Gran Turismo 4” and “Guitar Hero” have used his riffs.
-Their song “Jamie’s Cryin” was sampled by rapper Tone Loc in his hit “Wild Thing.”

-For much of his career, Eddie Van Halen wrote and experimented with sounds while drunk or high or both.
-He revealed that he would stay in his hotel room drinking vodka and snorting cocaine while playing into a tape recorder.
-(Hagar’s 2011 autobiography “Red: My Uncensored Life in Rock” portrays Eddie as a violent, booze-addled vampire, living inside a garbage-strewn house.)

 “I never wanted to play guitar,” he confessed at a talk at the Smithsonian’s National Museum of American History in 2015.
 But his brother was good at the drums, so Eddie gave into his brother’s wishes: “I said, ‘Go ahead, take my drums.
 I’ll play your damn guitar.’”